Sleep, or lack thereof, can be all-consuming especially in the early weeks and months with a new baby.

 Sarah Hunstead, Paediatric First Aid – CPR Kids

-When it comes to sleeping and your newborn, one of the most important things you can do is make sure that the area they are sleeping in is safe.
+to sleeping and your newborn, one of the most important things you can do is make sure that the area they are sleeping in is safe.
 Red Nose has the ultimate guide when it comes to sleep safety for babies.

 Some of their tips include making sure that the cot is current to Australian standards, ensuring that the mattress in the cot is firm, clean and fits perfectly around the edges, making sure that there are no gaps.
 Avoid putting bulky bedding, toys or pillows and also avoid those cot bumpers because they can be a suffocation risk.